W e teach a Growth Mindset to view each experience as an opportunity to progress and learn, rather than as a defeat or embarrasment.

 - Behavioural ( flight, fight, freeze, reassurance seeking)

 More schools are incorporating resilience programs for this purpose.
-We are the only child care on the coast rolling out a resilience program which is recognised by the World Health Organisation and is curriculum based.
-We see this as an extremely valuable tool in preparing children for a smooth transition into their preparatory year of formal schooling.
+We are one of the few childcare centres on the coast rolling out a certified, curriculum based program, recognised by the World Health Organisation.
+We see this as an extremely valuable life tool but especially in preparing children for a smooth transition into their preparatory year of formal schooling.

-Watch the video to see the Resilience program in action.
+Watch this video to see a snippet of the Resilience program in action.

 There are five key areas where children benefit from yoga practice and each of them improves their overall well being.